im-chinmayakumar/sql_retail_sales/README.md

 GROUP BY category, gender
 ORDER BY category;

--- 7. Best selling month in each year
+-- 7️⃣ Best-selling month (highest avg_sale) in each year
 SELECT
     year,
     month,